Our Instructors

 Helen Walkley (she/her)

-Movement Analyst and somatic movement educator, lived in the U.S., Germany, the Netherlands and Canada choreographing, improvising, performing, and teaching/mentoring.
-She completed an MFA in Interdisciplinary Studies in the School for Contemporary Arts at SFU in 1996 and has since been based in Vancouver.
-In 2020, Helen received the Dance Centre’s Isadora Award, which recognizes an artist’s outstanding contribution to the BC dance milieu.
-In 2022 she received the Lola Award.
+Helen Walkley is a contemporary dance artist, certified Laban Movement Analyst and somatic movement educator who has taught, created and performed for over 40 years in the United States, Germany, the Netherlands and Canada.
+She completed an MFA in Interdisciplinary Studies in SFU’s School for the Contemporary Arts in 1996 and has since been based in Vancouver.
+Most recently Helen was the recipient of The Dance Centre’s Isadora Award which recognizes an artist’s outstanding contribution to dance in British Columbia and in 2022 she received the Lola Award.

 http://helenwalkley.com